odahu/odahu-packager/packagers/odahuflow/packager/triton/README.md

 name: model
 version: 1
 ```
 - `conda.yaml` for Python backend.
-If conda-file detected new conda env is created and used for run model.
+If conda-file detected, new conda env is created and used for model training.
 - Any other arbitrary files will be copied and put next to model file.

 ## Triton Pipeline